-Choosing the Jlab Audio Talk Go for the budget choice was an easy decision for us.
+Choosing the Jlab Audio Talk Go for the best USB microphone budget choice was an easy decision for us.
 We've been watching this microphone series since it's release in May of 2020.
 This microphone hit the market strong using a modern & clean design for their lightweight travel-friendly condenser microphone.
 As we mentioned before, their objective seems to be following in the footsteps of the Blue Yeti.

 As we determined in our article, Jlab Talk vs. Blue Yeti, the Jlab Audio Talk doesn't quite meet the standards of the Yeti, but they're also lower in cost, and they're almost nipping at Blue's heels.
 It's not unreasonable to view this series as a "budget" version of the Yeti, which is just another reason we thought it to be an appropriate budget choice.

 One thing we absolutely love about the Jlab Audio Talk series, as we mentioned above, is the top-of-the-line resolution, with a 24 bit-depth / 196kHz sample rate.
 The only major caveat is that they went with a lower sensitivity, making the audio a little more flat than high-sensitivity condensers.

-In an age where almost anything can be done from your home computer, it makes sense to invest in a good USB microphone.
+In an age where almost anything can be done from your home computer, it makes sense to invest in a good USB mic.
 The number of hobbys & careers out there that revolve around streaming have also led to a booming innovation in the world of microphones, which is why USB mics have advanced so much since the early 2000's.

 We are really excited to see how they continue to advance.
-We read about famous artists putting up their hotel mattress for noise proof and record right in there hotel room when they're on the road, so it's not just the average consumer who benefits from these advancements.
+We read about famous artists putting up their hotel mattresses for noise proof and record right in their hotel room when they're on the road, so it's not just the average consumer who benefits from these advancements.

 What did you think of this list?
-Do you think we're missing out on another great USB microphone?
+Do you think we're missing out on another one of the best USB microphones?
 Let us know because we're always looking for hidden gems!
 And if you buy a microphone from this list, let us know in the comments below how you like it!